CQX96/CQX96-Linux/Documentation/process/applying-patches.rst

 You apply a patch with the ``patch`` program.
 The patch program reads a diff (or patch) file and makes the changes to the source tree described in it.

-Patches for the Linux kernel are generated relative to the parent directory holding the kernel source dir.
+Patches for the CQX96 kernel are generated relative to the parent directory holding the kernel source dir.

 This means that paths to files inside the patch file contain the name of the